Fernando1612/project_aegis/README.md

-# Project AEGIS: Hybrid Algorithmic Trading System (v2.1)
+# Project AEGIS: Hybrid Algorithmic Trading System (v2.2)

 **Project AEGIS** is a low-resource, high-autonomy trading system designed for the Raspberry Pi 4.
-It implements a "Pilot vs. Strategist" architecture where a deterministic trading bot (The Pilot) is guided by an LLM-powered risk manager (The Strategist).
+It implements a "Pilot vs. Strategist" architecture where a deterministic trading bot (The Pilot) is guided by an LLM-powered risk manager (The Strategist), and now features a self-evolving strategy engine ("Operation EVO").

 ## 1. Architecture Overview